After a quick first visit, I set off to explore the Bolaven Plateau over several days. Waterfalls, coffee, and encounters—a great adventure.

 Chaung Tha was our stop after Pathein, and I was eager to explore its beautiful wild beaches, I was not disappointed!

-Sri Lanka was not specifically on my list of countries to visit and yet, the opportunity presented itself and I was able to stay there.
-Generally speaking, I do not
+Sri Lanka was not specifically on my list of countries to visit and yet, the opportunity presented itself, I was able to stay there.
+Overall, I do not regret the trip and I came back conquered by

-Story of this last day in Issan, we say goodbye (in local purchases!) to Khong Jiam and we prepare to join the bustling capital that is our home.
-At the market
+Story of this last day in Issan, we say our goodbyes (in local purchases!) to Khong Jiam and we prepare to return to the bustling capital that is our home.
+At the Khong Chiam market and Sirindhorm dam It is the day before

 Last day in Varanasi.
 A trying city if ever there was one, and yet

-After visiting Nalanda University, we were done with the visits of the day.
-We returned to Wat Thai in Bodhgaya, the round trip cost us
+After visiting Nalanda University, we were done with the day's sightseeing.
+We headed back to Wat Thai in Bodhgaya, the round trip costing us Rs 3.
+It was a chance to wander around a bit more.

-Just after our visit to the Mahabodhi Temple, we entered the alley just opposite.
-Here are lined up a few small souvenir shops and further away what
+Right after our visit to the Mahabodhi Temple, we entered the alley just opposite.
+Here are lined up a few small souvenir shops and a little further away what looks like a temple.

-Anuradhapura was the capital of Sri Lanka for around 1 years before being abandoned by numerous invasions by South Indians and hidden by the jungle for centuries.
+Anuradhapura was the capital of Sri Lanka for around 1 years before being abandoned following numerous invasions by South Indians and hidden by the jungle for centuries until the 000th century with the arrival of the British.
+For this 19th day

 Visit Nuwara Eliya, a former British station nicknamed "Little England", known for its tea plantations and cool climate at altitude.

-Following this beautiful day, we decided to go and meet the local population by returning to the villages around the temple, in particular the pottery village.
-Still
+Following this beautiful day, we decided to meet the local population by returning to the villages around the temple, especially the pottery village.
+Always the same welcome and smiles, enough to spend a